 In addition to developing 10 All-Conference USA performers, including second-team selections in outside linebacker Derrell Johnson, free safety Damon Magazu and end Lee Pegues, Smith's defense ranked among the nation's top 50 units in four of five major categories and stood 13th at the FBS level against both the pass (18 interceptions) and run (116.7 yards per game allowed).

-Under Smith’s guidance, the Pirates surrendered less than 100 rushing yards in six contests alone during the 2013 season, a feat last accomplished in 2009 – ironically, Smith’s final year at ECU during his first stop in Greenville.
-After giving up a combined 185.6 rushing yards per game, 430.0 total yards per game and 36.1 points per game during Ruffin McNeill’s first three years, the Pirates promptly responded to Smith’s tutelage by significantly trimming the numbers down to 116.7, 368.8 and 24.8 in just one year of work.
+Under Smith's direction as defensive coordinator, the Pirates surrendered less than 100 rushing yards in six contests alone during the 2013 season, a feat last accomplished in 2009 -- ironically, Smith's final year at ECU during his first stop in Greenville.
+After giving up a combined 185.6 rushing yards per game, 430.0 total yards per game and 36.1 points per game during Ruffin McNeill's first three years, the Pirates promptly responded to Smith's tutelage by significantly trimming the numbers down to 116.7, 368.8 and 24.8 in just one year of work.

 Smith offered an encore in 2014 by ranking 11th nationally against the run (111.8 ypg) and 13th in defensive third-down percentage (34.2), while also standing among the country's top 40 units in interceptions (29th/14), pass efficiency defense (37th/120.21) and total defense (37th/367.3 ypg).